|OBE Screening Questionnaire Project|

 Stage 2: Revised questionnaire development

-The data from the revised survey are being analysed.
-The project is due to end in early December.
-An executive summary of the findings from the whole study will be avaiable from Mid-January - PLEASE SEE OUR "LATEST RESEARCH" PAGE FOR MORE DETAILS.
+The data have now been analysed.
+The project findings will be written up for publication in a peer-reviewed academic journal.
+An executive summary of the findings from the whole study is avaiable for those who took part in the research - PLEASE VISIT OUR "LATEST RESEARCH" PAGE FOR MORE DETAILS.